shomanjk/atom-s3-esphome-bluetooth-proxy/README.md

 - This configuration is designed for **long-term stability**.
 - The display is intentionally simple and low-overhead.
-- Bluetooth activity is validated through actual Home Assistant sensor data, not inferred indicators.
+- Bluetooth proxy operation is validated through Home Assistant device behavior, not inferred indicators.

 ## Hardware Reference